Rodney Lister, Composition Department Chair

 Private Lessons

-Private lessons of 30, 45, and 60 minutes are offered.
-Prospective students must set up an audition or placement interview with the department chair, who will advise each student personally regarding an appropriate studio teacher placement.
+Private lessons of 30, 45, and 60 minutes are offered for composition.
+Prospective composition students should set up a placement with Rodney Lister, Department Chair, who will advise each student regarding an appropriate studio teacher placement and path of study.
+Private lessons can begin at any time during the school year.
+Please email prepplacements@necmusic.edu for more information.

 Ginny Latts, Instructor

-Eligibility: Students should be studying an instrument, which they should be able to perform with basic skill and note-reading, and have completed the equivalent of the Musicianship Class or Theory 1 - 1.
-This class is intended for ages 9 - 12.
-For questions about placement, please contact the instructor.
+Eligibility: Students should be studying an instrument and be able to perform with basic technical and note-reading skill and have at least completed the equivalent of Eurhythmics or Music Theory I-1.
+This class is intended for students ages 9 and up.
+The course may be repeated.
+Instructor permission required for placement.

 Composition Seminar